This guide assumes familiarity with the following information:

 Sum Node in an action flow.
 You can use a

-This guide uses the example "Increase the volume of the television by 10" to increase the volume of the television by a value stated in a user's voice command.
+This guide uses the example "Increase the volume of the television" to raise the television's volume level by a reasonable amount in response to the user's command.

 The goal is to define the action flow for the